Project-Interactions/Interactions/README.md

 ## About translation

+This modpack now support zh_cn,zh_tw and en_us(WIP).

 Custom items are translated.

-We are now making FTBQ translation keys,but it may take a long time :(
+We are now making FTBQ translation keys,but it may take a long time.

-Thanks lonelyxiya for zh_tw translation.
+Thanks lonelyxiya for part of zh_tw translation.

+## About resources

+This modpack uses [TX Loader](https://www.curseforge.com/minecraft/mc-mods/tx-loader) to load resources,you can find it [here](https://github.com/Project-Interactions/Interactions/tree/main/config/txloader).
 # Interactions

 An 500 mods minecraft modpack